Connect regions with the optimal network

 Since the output from Optimal Region Connections is a topologically correct network, it can be used in network analysis to perform additional analysis.

-You can also use the Optimal Region Connections tool to prevent paths from continuing through the regions by specifying No connections for the Connections within regions parameter.
+You can also use the Optimal Region Connections tool to prevent paths from continuing through the regions by specifying No connections for the Connections Within Regions parameter.

 Optimal Region Connections and Optimal Path As Line tools